Maria Josepha of Saxony, Dauphine of France: Dauphine

 The couple's first child was a daughter, born in 1750 on the feast day of Saint Zephyrinus and named Marie Zéphyrine.
 The birth was greeted with much joy by her parents even though Louis XV had been disappointed the child was not a male.
 She died in 1755.
-Their second child, Louis, was born on 15 September 1751.
-The royal couple concentrated so much time and energy on their eldest son that their other children suffered from neglect.
-He died on 22 March 1761 after having fallen from a toy horse.
-He started limping and a tumour began to grow on his hip.
-This was operated on, but he never recovered the use of his legs.
-The couple's second son, Xavier, was born in 1753, and died a year later.
+Their second child, Louis, was born on 13 September 1751.
+The Dauphine was a devoted and loving mother, but favored her eldest son at the expense of her other children.
+He died on 22 March 1761 of extra-pulmonary tuberculosis.
+The couple's second son, Xavier, was born in 1753, and died in infancy.
 As a result, their third son, Louis Auguste, born on 23 August 1754, became second in line to the French throne after his father.

 Thanks to Maria Josepha's close relationship with the King and the Dauphin, the relationship between father and son was soon repaired.
 The Dauphin was at the center of the Dévots, a group of religious-minded men who hoped to gain power when he succeeded to the throne.
 They were against the way Louis XV openly had affairs at court in blatant view of the Queen.
 Naturally they were not popular with Louis XV.

 Her father-in-law named his loving daughter-in-law la triste Pepa; in 1756, Frederick II of Prussia invaded her native Saxony and that started the Seven Years' War, which France later joined.
 Politically reserved, she exerted herself only once, in 1762, in vain, for the preservation of the Society of Jesus in France.
 The Society had been dissolved by order of the Parlement of Paris, inspired by Jansenist magistrates, against the will of the King.